AnimusPEXUS/tpwsm2/README.md

   !l           - list
   !d id        - delete
+  !n id name   - rename

   !r           - change password
   !quit, !exit - exit (Ctrl+d also)

+  other_text   - used as name - start editing existing record.
-  other_text   - create if not exists and start editing
+                 if prefixed with '+' - create if not exists.
 ```